eyukti/algo/README.md

 # algo
-All data structure and algorithm solutions
+All data structure and algorithm solutions!